VB6Hobbyst7/Demo-with-VBA-easter-egg-.java/README.md

 print "Testing."
 ```

-# VBA Convert to number is too slow, please use this instead
+# VBA "Convert to number" function is too inefficient, everyone please use this instead.
 ```VBA
 Sub ConvertNo()